rancilio-pid/clevercoffee/README.md

 3. Compile, upload and enjoy!

 # Changelog
+- 2.1.0_beta5:
+  - Fix: TSIC Bug causes restarts.
+(Thanks to pbeh & helgo for the debug logs)
+  - Fix: Brew detection optimized.
+  - Fix: Eeprom save did not sync back to blynk.
+  - BrewDetection is more sensitive.
+  - Renamed BREW_POWER to BREWDETECTION_POWER (default is 70%).
 - 2.1.0_beta4:
   - New PID Variable "BREW_POWER" introduced which defines the heater power during brewing.
   - Debug Output should show correct output values in all situations.